jdoorduin/jdoorduin-github.io/content/authors/admin/_index.md

   - Principal Investigators
 ---

-Jonne Doorduin is a assistant - professor of respiratory failure and mechanical ventilation at the Radboud university medical center.
-His research interests include distributed Respiratory Failure, Mechanical Ventilation and Neurophysiology.
+Jonne Doorduin is a assistant professor of respiratory failure and mechanical ventilation at the Radboud university medical center.
+His research interests include  Respiratory Failure, Mechanical Ventilation and Neurophysiology.
 He leads the Respiratory Failure and Mechanical Ventilation group.